Cell Ranger6.0 (latest), printed on 10/24/2021

 Goal: To find subgroups within broader cell types and larger clusters.

-Loupe Cell Browser allows you to create your own cell subgroups, both via expression filtering and by manual selection.
-We will use both techniques here to try to identify substructure within the B cells in the AML tutorial dataset, and see if there are genes that distinguish those subgroups.
+Loupe Browser allows you to create your own cell subgroups, both via expression filtering and by manual selection.
+We will use both techniques here to try to identify substructure within the B cells in the AML Tutorial dataset, and see if there are genes that distinguish those subgroups.

 Let's return to the list of B cell markers (CD79A/CD79B).
 We know from before that those cells are in a general area within the t-SNE projection, but we want to create a subgroup of cells that are definitively CD79+.
 To do so, we will use the expression filter in the Gene/Feature Expression panel.
 By specifying a condition and numerical value, and pressing the Filter button, you will highlight the cells in your dataset that meet that criteria.
 The video below shows how we select all CD79a/b+ cells:

 After filtering, you will be prompted to assign the cells to a new or existing cluster within a new or existing category.
-Type "B Cells" in the category field to create a new category, and "All Cells" in the Cluster field to create a new cluster.
+Type 'B Cells' in the category field to create a new category, and 'Main Population' in the Cluster field to create a new cluster.
 Click Save to assign the CD79+ cells to this new cluster.
 The Categories sidebar will reappear showing a legend of your new category.

 Clicking the Split View button reveals that the expression filter caught some cells from outside the main B cell cluster.
-For the purpose of this exercise, let's remove those cells from our B Cell "All Cells" group.
+For the purpose of this exercise, let's remove those cells from our B Cell 'Main Population' group.
 Use the Lasso Selection tool from the toolbox, and select all the cells outside the main B cell cluster by dragging a shape around those cells, as shown below:

-By zooming into the "All Cells" cluster, we can visually identify three, possibly four distinct subgroups.
-Let's reuse the lasso selection tool to create new subgroups, this time assigning cells a new cluster within the B Cells category:
+By zooming into the 'Main Population' cluster, we can visually identify three, possibly four distinct subgroups.
+Let's reuse the Lasso Selection tool to create new subgroups, this time assigning cells a new cluster within the B Cells category: